Junior Wardens news

 Bugs and Bits Two SHOW

-We had a great day in Mansel Park on Tuesday 9 April 2024, for our Bugs and Bits Two
+We had a great day in Mansel Park on Tuesday 9 April 2024.
+This was for our Bugs and Bits Two.

-We asked the Juniors at the start a series of questions about insects and again at the end to see what they learnt.
+We asked the Juniors a series of questions about insects at the start and end to see what they learned.

 Thank you to Dawn (Senior Ranger), Nicola from the Community Engagement Team, and the Neighbourhood Wardens for their support with this project.
-Well done to all the Juniors as well who were great, well behaved, and obviously learnt a lot on the day.
+Well done to all the Junior Wardens as well who were great, well behaved, and obviously learned a lot on the day.

 Marathon support SHOW